Guidelines for authors

 In case you are unable to use this template, please follow the Guidelines for Authors

-Second pageAbstract – Heading «Abstract» should be centered using Times New Roman 12 pt.
-All page margins should be set to 2,5 cm.
-Abstract content should be single spaced with 1cm indentation, using font Times New Roman 11pt, italic.
+Abstract – Heading «Abstract» should be aligned to left using Times New Roman 11 pt, italic.
+Abstract content should be single spaced with 1cm indentation.
 Abstract should be minimum 200 words in length.
 Keywords should be placed under the Abstract separated by one space.
 Maximum of five keywords may be used.
+JEL Classification should be added after the keywords.

 Sample references: